AmielleE/SENG438-A2-Team9/seng438-a2-team9.md

 # 5 Difficulties encountered, challenges overcome, and lessons learned

 One difficulty was interpreting the Javadoc as precise requirements, especially for edge cases like null inputs and boundary behavior.
 Setting up Mockito correctly for Values2D also required careful configuration and debugging.
 We overcame this by clearly defining input domains and equivalence classes before writing code.
 Some failing tests helped us identify real defects in the class rather than errors in our tests.
-Overall, we learned the importance of strict requirement-based testing and proper test planning.
+Overall, we learned the importance of strict requirement based testing and proper test planning.

 # 6 Comments/feedback on the lab itself

 This lab was very effective in reinforcing requirement-based black-box testing.
 Using Javadoc as the source of requirements forced us to carefully read specifications and translate them into equivalence classes, boundary values, and robustness tests instead of relying on the actual implementation.
 It also helped us understand the importance of writing tests based strictly on expected behavior, especially since some of our tests intentionally failed due to injected defects.
 The integration of JUnit 5 and Mockito made the experience more realistic and aligned with industry practices, particularly when testing methods that depend on interfaces.
 One challenge was that some Javadoc descriptions were brief or slightly ambiguous, which required interpretation and discussion within the team.
 Providing one fully worked example of partition derivation in the assignment instructions could help clarify expectations.
-Additionally, clearer guidance on the expected depth of testing (e.g., worst-case combinations for multi-parameter methods) would improve alignment across groups.
-Overall, the lab was well-structured and valuable for building practical unit testing skills.
+Additionally, clearer guidance on the expected depth of testing (e.g., worst case combinations for multiparameter methods) would improve alignment across groups.
+Overall, the lab was well structured and valuable for building practical unit testing skills.